-As defined in article 272 of Regulation (EU) 575/2013, counterparty risk is "the risk that the counterparty in an operation could enter into non-payment before the definitive settlement of the cash flows of the operation".
-Counterparty risk arises in derivative and security financing transactions.
+As defined in chapter six of Regulation (EU) 575/2013, counterparty risk is the risk that the counterparty in a transaction could enter into non-payment before the definitive settlement of the cash flows of the transaction.
+This risk arises in derivative transactions and security financing transactions.

-The Group controls and monitors counterparty risk for two purposes.
-To ensure that the risk generated by transactions of this nature are treated correctly in the general credit risk control and monitoring system; and to control the specific aspects affecting counterparty risk in order to optimise it.
+The Group monitors counterparty risk for two purposes.
+To ensure that the risk generated by transactions of this nature are treated correctly in the general credit risk monitoring system; and to analyse the specific aspects affecting counterparty risk in order to optimise it.
 In addition, monitoring reports are prepared for senior management and governing bodies, as well as for the supervisor.